Program notes

 Third, is there something like a collective listening embodiment?
 Can we say that the attendees work as a collective embodied sensory system, or do they act individually?

-Description of the project
+Description of the work

 Fig. 1.
 This is the web application that the attending public will use to evaluate the work.